Merrill Joan Gerber: Biography

 Masters in English from Brandeis University.

 She has published thirty books, and is a novelist and short story writer.
 She has published stories in The New Yorker, The Atlantic, The American Scholar, Mademoiselle, Redbook, The Sewanee Review, Salmagundi, The Southwest Review, and many other journals.
 In 1986 Gerber won an O. Henry Prize.
 In 1993, she won the Ribalow Award from Hadassah Magazine for her novel, The Kingdom of Brooklyn.
-She currently teaches fiction writing at the California Institute of Technology.Her literary archive resides at the Yale Beinecke Rare Book Library.
+After teaching fiction writing at the California Institute of Technology for 3 decades, she retired in 2020.
+Her literary archive resides at the Yale Beinecke Rare Book Library.